How to Use a Rowing Machine Even If You’re a Total Beginner

 Stroke Rate

+Your stroke rate is the number of strokes you take per minute.
 On the Peloton Row, this number is identified as “Strokes.”
-Other machines may indicate this as “SPM,” or strokes per minute.
+Other machines may indicate this as “SPM,” for strokes per minute.
 One stroke is considered moving from the catch to the finish and back to the catch again.
 Your stroke rate will likely range from 18 to 36 during your workout.
 The higher your stroke rate, the more quickly you’re moving up and down the slide of the rowing machine.
 However, rowing at a high stroke rate (which is considered anything above 30 SPM) does not necessarily mean you are “rowing faster” in the same way as moving your legs faster means that you are running faster.
-The speed at which you are rowing is actually measured by your pace.
+Instead, the speed at which you’re rowing is measured by your pace.

 Pace